dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 - 2015-10-14-7-things-you-should-know-about-web-assembly
 ---

 [Bitcoin](https://www.bitcoin.com) took the world by suprise in the year 2009 and popularized the idea of decentralized secure monetary transactions.
 The concepts behind it, however, can be extended to much more than just digital currencies.
 [Ethereum](https://www.ethereum.org) attempts to do that, marrying the power of decentralized transactions with a Turing-complete contract system.
-In this post we teamed up with [GFT](http://www.gft.com/) to develop a practical application of an Ethereum-based login system for Ethereum users.
+In this post we teamed up with Ivo Zielinski, Konrad Koziol, David Belinchon, and Nicolás González from [GFT's Innovation Team](https://www.gft.com/) to develop a practical application of an Ethereum-based login system for Ethereum users.
 Read on!

 This is post 3 from a three-post series about Ethereum.
 [Read post 1](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/) and [post 2](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts-part-2/) if you haven't done so.